 - The traditional medical model, a linear way of thinking based on disease and disorder, is minimally effective when it comes to psychotherapy.
-An approach based on individual strengths, taking into account not only family and work, but also community and cultural influences, represents a more comprehensive and constructive process.
+An approach based on individual strengths, taking into account not only family and work, but also community and cultural influences, and experiences with bias, represents a more comprehensive and constructive process.

 - Personal and interpersonal empowerment can be life-changing.

 Free Phone Consultation

 Susan offers an introductory telephone consultation at no charge.
 During this time, you might choose to discuss what is causing you distress, what your goals might be, ask any questions you might have about Susan and her work, or about the process in general.